sreyas-ajayyan/sreyas-ajayyan/README.md

 - 📶 **LoRa** for long-range, low-power wireless communication
 - 🤖 **ROS2** for robot software architecture and middleware
 - 👁️ **AI-based embedded vision** for perception and intelligent robotics

 ---

-## GitHub

-I use GitHub to document and maintain my engineering projects, experiments, and development work.
-For individual projects, I aim to make the repository useful beyond the source code by documenting:

-- Problem statement and project objective
-- Hardware and software requirements
-- System architecture
-- Wiring / connection details
-- Setup and installation steps
-- How the system works
-- Testing and limitations
-- Demonstrations and future improvements

----